 The timing and character of gain or loss on a derivative generally depends on its classification.
 Certain derivatives, known as "section 1256 contracts," are generally subject to a mark-to-market method of accounting and gain or loss recognized under this mark-to-market method of accounting is generally characterized as 60 percent long-term and 40 percent short-term.
-Gain or loss on most other derivative contracts is recognized when the contract settles, unless an anti-abuse rule or other taxpayer-specific circumstances result in a change the base-case treatment.
+Gain or loss on most other derivative contracts is recognized when the contract settles, unless an anti-abuse rule or other taxpayer-specific circumstances result in a change to the base-case treatment.
 In addition, certain taxpayer elections can alter the timing and character of gain or loss.
-For example, foreign currency contracts fall under section 1256, which requires them to be marked-to-market at the taxpayer's year-end, but the gain or loss recognized is ordinary income in character, unless an election is made and certain requirements are met to treat them as capital gains and losses.
-While foreign currency forwards traded over-the-counter (OTC) can constitute a foreign currency contract, there is uncertainty whether OTC foreign currency options are included in section 1256, due to conflicting court rulings.
+For example, foreign currency contracts are required to be marked-to-market at the taxpayer's year-end, but the gain or loss recognized is ordinary income in character, unless an election is made and certain requirements are met to treat them as capital gain and loss.